 The party behind them wasn’t faring much better since neither Emzara nor Shem had ever bothered to explore the boundaries of the property.
 After all, if all the land their father owned was laid end to end it would take them lifetimes to run across it.

 “Don’t lose them,” Emzara shouted to the locksmiths.
 She popped the C-gel pipe out of her sword to conserve what she had left and placed the nearly empty phial back on her belt.
-I’ve got to get that pearl, she thought.
-Mom won’t tell Dad that Shem’s been hunched over an anthill with a Dark&Dagger magnifying glass, but she’ll sure tell him if I fail one of her errands.
+She had to get the pearl.
+Her mother wouldn’t tell her father that Shem was hunched over an anthill with a Dark&Dagger magnifying glass, but she would surely tell him if Emzara failed one of her errands.
 She sheathed her sword and pumped her arms, trying desperately to pick up speed.
 Shem and the locksmiths started to fall behind her.

 “The name’s… Buck by the way… Buck Renshi,” the Leprechaun told Dana between deep breaths.
 He extended a hand despite the fact they were both still running.